nfisher23/nickolasfisher.com/content/blog/How-to-Set-Up-A-Private-Local-Network-On-Your-PC-With-VirtualBox.md

 ---

-While you can always spin up a [Digital Ocean](https://www.digitalocean.com/) or [Linode](https://www.linode.com/) Virtual Private Server to toy around with, that both costs money (pennies, at most a dollar or two, admittedly) and isn&#39;t an extremely fast feedback loop for server provisioning.
-What we really want, as developers, is a way to test out an idea, see its feasibility, and preferably tinker with that idea until it&#39;s solid.
+While you can always spin up a [Digital Ocean](https://www.digitalocean.com/) or [Linode](https://www.linode.com/) Virtual Private Server to toy around with, that both costs money (pennies, at most a dollar or two, admittedly) and isn't an extremely fast feedback loop for server provisioning.
+What we really want, as developers, is a way to test out an idea, see its feasibility, and preferably tinker with that idea until it's solid.

 The goal can be summed up with an example: say we have a chunk of distributed microservices across various machines, and to debug, to date, we have had to go onto each machine and manually inspect the logs for that particular microservice.
 If there are multiple microservices, we might have to look in three or four different places for log information to track down the problem.
 So, we say to ourselves, we want to aggregate our logs into one place to save time, monitor security abnormalities, and track down any problems before they become big problems.
 After researching a bit, we realize that [The Elastic Stack](https://www.elastic.co/products) is the best option for us moving forward.